Basal ganglia: striatum, substantia nigra, subthalamic nucleus

 - express

-Dopamine D2 receptors
+- Dopamine D2 receptors

 - the peptide enkephalin

 1.1.1.1.
-Caudate nucleus¶
+Caudate nucleus

-One study found that with ADHD
+One study found that with ADHD3

 - Lower volume of gray matter (GM) in the right putamen